The Highest Rated Point And Shoot Camera For Less Than $500 in 2018

 If you’re on the market for a great but affordable digital camera, you can’t go wrong with any of the models featured in our review of the best point-and-shoot cameras under 500 dollars.
+Alternatively, if looking to film video, you may wish to look into budget video cameras under 500.
 When most people are thinking about purchasing an intermediate digital camera, the first thing that comes to mind is a mid-level DSLR model.
 But for many people, these powerhouses are too bulky and complicated for everyday use.
 Fortunately, there is a great selection of impressive point-and-shoot cameras presently available that offer exceptional performance, compact design, and easy-to-use features.

 What Is The Greatest Point And Shoot Camera Below 500 Dollars?

 When you start thinking about all of the options out there, finding the right point-and-shoot camera can be pretty confusing.
-Between all the great brands and models available, let alone features like video, viewfinders, and zoom lenses, it can be tough to weed through all of the options and find the camera that’s right for you.
+Between all the great brands and models available, let alone features like video (click for premium 4K video cameras), viewfinders, and zoom lenses, it can be tough to weed through all of the options and find the camera that’s right for you.
 That’s why we’ve done the hard work for you.
 We took a look at the top point-and-shoot cameras that are available for under $500, and based on factors like performance, reviews, features, and design, we’ve come up with our list of the top ten cameras under $500 that are perfect for any photo enthusiast.

 Buyers Guide Questions